MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 ---
 title: Use V1 Project schedule APIs with Power Automate
-description: This article provides a sample flow that uses the V1 Project schedule application programming interfaces (APIs).
+description: This article provides a sample flow that uses the V1 Project schedule APIs.
 author: abriccetti
 ms.date: 09/20/2023
 ms.topic: how-to